Easter Island exploration, February 2020

 Easter Island is one of the most remote places on the planet!
 Set in the South Pacific (as the most southeastern point of the Polynesian Triangle), it is almost 2,200 miles from mainland Chile and more than 1,200 miles away from the next inhabited island.

-Why “Easter” Island?
+Why is it called “Easter” Island?

 Dutch explorer Jacob Roggeveen encountered the island on April 5, 1722–you guessed it, Easter Sunday.
 Of course, by then, this island had long been populated–since the 6th to 8th century, it’s estimated!
 However, the history of the Rapa Nui people is a much, much longer and more fascinating subject, worthy of study!